Helicobacter muridarum Lee et al.

 2. To obtain a biphasic culture, add 0.4 ml of the suspension to a #260 slant.
 Add remaining 0.1 ml of the suspension to a #260 plate and streak for isolation.

 3. Incubate at 37oC under microaerophilic conditions.
 This organism requires additional free hydrogen for best growth.
-To obtain this, use an anaerobe jar WITHOUT an active catalyst and an ANAEROBIC gas generator pack, or other acceptable method, to obtain the desired gas mixture.
+To obtain this, use an anaerobe jar WITHOUT an active catalyst and with an ANAEROBIC gas generator pack, or other acceptable method, to obtain the desired gas mixture.
 Incubate slant with cap loose.

 4. Within 3‑5 days of incubation, good growth should be obtained in the broth pool at the bottom of the slant.
 Additional incubation may be required for colonies to appear on the plate.
 Further subcultures can be made using broth pool as the inoculum source.
 Subcultures will require only 24 to 48 hours of incubation.